FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 **Sanity** - All players/humanoid creatures start with 100 Max Sanity.
 Sanity will always start at 0 where one is sane, but as they're assaulted with effects that raise one's Sanity gauge, the only way to lessen and save one's sanity is by killing creatures from The Depths.

 # Core Stats
-The Stats that affect gameplay are listed as such:
+The Stats that affect gameplay are listed as such (Note that 0 does not mean a dead stat, just that this is the human-average):
 - Strength - Your Carry Weight, throw-distance, Posture Damage against Blockers & Unflinching, and ability to deal with Strength-based tasks.
 - Fortitude - Extra HP, Damage Resistances, and ability to with Fortitude-based Tasks
 - Agility - Parkour ability, Outside and Inside-Combat Movement, Posture Damage against Unflinching, reduction of Posture Damage from being Parried, and ability to deal with Agility-based tasks.